 A potential new cystic fibrosis treatment - Trikafta - for ages 6 to 11 showed encouraging results, improving lung function and reducing the key measure of the disease’s severity.

-A potential new cystic fibrosis treatment for children ages 6 to 11 showed encouraging results, improving lung function.
+Trikafta, a potential new cystic fibrosis treatment for children ages 6 to 11 showed encouraging results, improving lung function.

-The three-drug mixture known as Trikafta (a combination of elexacaftor, ivacaftor and tezacaftor) is already approved by the Food and Drug Administration for use in kids 12 and older who have at least one F508del mutation in the cystic fibrosis transmembrane conductance regulator (CFTR).
+The three-drug mixture (a combination of elexacaftor, ivacaftor and tezacaftor) is already approved by the Food and Drug Administration for use in kids 12 and older who have at least one F508del mutation in the cystic fibrosis transmembrane conductance regulator (CFTR).
 About 90% of people with cystic fibrosis are estimated to have the particular mutation.

 The latest trial for safety and effectiveness for younger patients showed the treatment generally had the same positive results as experienced by older patients.
 Lung function in the younger patients — measured as the percent predicted forced expiratory volume in one second (ppFEV1) — improved 10 percentage points after nearly six months of treatment.

 “These are very exciting developments in testing the safety and efficacy of these drugs in younger children,” said Scott G. Bickel, M.D., pediatric pulmonologist with Norton Children’s Pulmonology, affiliated with the UofL School of Medicine.
 “We’ve already seen impressive results from the drug in older children.”

 The Food and Drug Administration already is considering a supplemental new drug application for Trikafta in children 6 to 11 and assigned it priority review.